Rammechh/Scaler_Problems/README.md

   + To find the nearest smallest element on the left, create a stack and check the curr element with the top of the stack.
   + If top element of stack is larger pop out till you find smallest and store in ans. when we go right, if curr element small no need of tracking all elements to left of it.
   + return ans list

+### Next Greater
+ + Store the index in the stack while you encounter greater element pop it from stack and add new greater index in stack

 Day63_Queues
 ===============